New York Pass and tourist cards: complete guide 2026

 CityPASS New York

-It is designed for those planning a short stay in the city-a "hit and run" stop of 2 or 3 days-or for those who wish to focus on just a few essential attractions, regardless of the length of the trip.
+It is designed for those planning a short stay in the city — a 2 or 3-day stopover — or for those who want to focus on just a few essential attractions, regardless of the length of their trip.

 With this pass you can visit 5 attractions: